Snapshots of Food Industry News

 Mahindra and Mahindra enter Dairy Market

-Mahindra and Mahindra agricultural division was launched in 2015 but they have already seen the sale of pulses and oilseeds grow by 50 percent.
-In fruits section Mahindra has become one of the largest exporters of grapes with a turnover of Rs.900crore.
+Mahindra and Mahindra agricultural division were launched in 2015 but they have already seen the sale of pulses and oilseeds grow by 50 percent.
+In the fruits section, Mahindra has become one of the largest exporters of grapes with a turnover of Rs.900crore.
 The company will be working directly with farmers in 70 villages around Indore.
 They have put in place technically sound milk collection chain but the milk will be processed in Indore.
-They will process 10,000 litres of milk a day to begin with and then hope to take it to 50,000litres.
+They will process 10,000 liters of milk a day, to begin with, and then hope to take it to 50,000litres.
 India’s 4 lakh crore dairy market is mainly made up of unbranded milk and dairy segment and for brands to enter the segment will see a new high in this industry.